Meta-Analysis of Randomized Experiments with Applications to Heavy-Tailed Response Data: Results

-The final question then is how well this approach generalizes: can the roll out policy learned on the 699 RCTs be used to decide on future experiments?
-To answer this question, we decided to revise how we compute \eqref{eq:cum_ltfcf_hat} to recognize that the RCTs are not performed all at once, but ordered in time.
-As such, optimizing $\hat{F}_E$ is best treated as an online regression problem where the outcome of the first $N$ RCTs should guide the policy (i.e. critical $t$-statistic) for the $N+1$ RCT.
-This means the policy can adjust over time, which is important if the the ATE prior $P(\Delta)$ experiences a distributional shift, but also that ensures that any claimed cumulative financial impact improvement is evaluated out-of-sample. \cref{fig:online_decision} shows that an online linear regression model does indeed much better then the current roll out policy with a fixed, critical $t$-statistic of $1.96$, even if it cannot quite match the performance of an in-sample optimal critical $t$-statistic of $-1.96$.
+One lingering question however is how well this approach generalizes: that is, can a roll out policy learned on the 699 RCTs be safely used on future experiments?
+To answer this question, we revised the computation of \cref{eq:cum_ltfcf_hat} to capture the fact that the RCTs are not performed all at once, but rather they are ordered in time based on when each RCT ended.
+As such, optimizing $\hat{F}_E$ can be treated as an online regression problem where the outcome of the first $N$ RCTs should guide the policy (say regression coefficients) for the $N+1$st RCT.
+This both ensures the policy can adjust over time--which is important if the the ATE prior $\mathbb{P}(\Delta)$ experiences a distributional shift--but also that ensures that any claimed cumulative financial impact improvement is evaluated out-of-sample.

+\cref{fig:online_decision} shows the expected outcome of this procedure as RCTs accumulate for 4 policies: the standard policy from \cref{eq:standard_rule}, an online Random Forest (RF), an online $t_c$ roll out policy\footnote{That is to say the $t_c$ value used to decide RCT $N+1$ is based on the optimal value for the previous $N$ RCTs.} using Weighted General Difference-in-Differences, and the optimal $t_c=-1.2$ value for the Weighted General Difference-in-Difference.
+Not surprisingly, the optimal $t_c=-1.2$ in hindsight outperforms the online models.
+More important is the fact that both online models achieve higher normalized CFI than the standard policy \cref{eq:standard_rule} by a factor greater than two over the course of the RCT corpus, as shown in \cref{fig:online_decision_boxplot}.
+In other words, even without the benefit of hindsight applying either of these online policies would have lead to substantial improvement in CFI.